-How to Make a Kickass Online Travel Profile
+How To Make A Kickass Online Travel Profile

-My Meager Online Profile Credentials
+My Meager Online Profile Credentials…

-So let’s be clear, this is nothing I take lightly.
+Let’s be clear, this is nothing I take lightly.
 As someone who is fairly introverted and somewhat shy (unless there’s fermented deliciousness involved), and also a solo entrepreneur who often works alone, I’ve seen my share of online site profiles, mostly in the dating world prior to travel sites.

-I’ve seen if from the guy’s view (obviously), but also from the women’s view (when helping my girl friends out with their profiles).
-And as a side note, I’ve seen some “interesting” profiles from women, but you women deserve a medal for some of the BS that I’ve seen us guys shoveling!
+A side note: I’ve seen some “interesting” profiles from women, but you women deserve a medal for some of the BS that I’ve seen us guys shoveling!

 One Friday night long ago I was hanging with two female friends while they sat and brainstormed one of their profiles.
 I literally couldn’t take it anymore, as the potential results seemed imminently frightening, so I handed them the bottle of wine, thanked them for their well-intentioned yet I’ll-fated attempts, then proceeded to channel my inner “Kristy” and write the profile.